-There are also many in the Bible who failed.
-Some overcame their failures, and others not.
+We even have examples in the Bible, some overcame their failures, and others not.
 For example, Moses failed when he killed an Egyptian, but God restored him and he became a mighty leader.
-Imagine God restoring a murderer!
+Even though he was a murderer, God restored him.
 David failed when he fell in adultery with Bathsheba, but God restored him.
 Peter failed when he denied Jesus, but became the most anointed apostle.
 There are many other examples.

-There are some important things you need to know about failure:
+There are some important things we need to know about failure:

-Firstly, God wants us to succeed: We read in the book of Micah, “Rejoice not against me, O my enemy!
+Firstly, God wants us to succeed: We read in Micah 7:8, “Rejoice not against me, O my enemy!
 When I fall, I shall arise; when I sit in darkness, the Lord shall be a light to me.”
-(Micah 7:8) In Proverbs 24:16 we read, “For a righteous man falls seven times and rises again.”
-God does want us to succeed, even if we have failed in the past.
+Proverbs 24:16 says, “For a righteous man falls seven times and rises again.”
+Therefore, God does want us to succeed, even if we have failed in the past.
 In Revelations 2:7 we read, “To him that overcomes (succeeds) I will give to eat of the tree of life.”
 Therefore, God has called us to be overcomers and not to be failures.

 The greatest key to turn our failures into successes is to bring Jesus into the equation.
 In John chapter 5 we read about Jesus and the man who had been trying for thirty-eight years to get into the pool of Bethesda to be healed.
-However, the day he met Jesus, his failure turned into a success and he was healed.
-Therefore, no matter how often we have failed, God can give us victory and give us good success, because God is a God of restoration!
+One day he met Jesus, his failure turned into a success and he was healed.
+Therefore, no matter how often we have failed, God can give us success, because God is a God of restoration!
 God says in Joel 2:25, “I will restore.”
-In the New Testament we read these awesome words, “God always, leads us in victory in Christ…” (2 Corinthians 2:14) God does not lead us in failure, but in victory.
-Therefore, if we follow Jesus and we led the Holy Spirit lead us, we will always succeed and win!
+In 2 Corinthians 2:14 it says that, “God always, leads us in victory in Christ…” God does not lead us in failure, but in victory.
+Therefore, if we follow Jesus and we allow the Holy Spirit lead us, our failures can again be turned into successes.

-Secondly, God is able to restore us quickly: God can give us a word, a dream or a vision and can turn our situation around over a short period of time.
+Secondly, God is able to restore us quickly: God is able to turn any negative situation around over a short period of time.
 We may be one day, or prayer or one step of obedience away from our breakthrough.
-In the Old Testament, we read about Gideon.
-He was such a failure that he had to hide from the enemy.
+In the book of Judges chapter 6, we read about Gideon, who was such a failure that he had to hide from the enemy.
 One day an angel appeared to him, gave him a word and he suddenly became a very successful leader.
-(Judges 6) We have the example of Peter, who failed so terribly when he denied Jesus at the cross.
+We have the example of Peter, who failed so terribly when he denied Jesus at the cross.
 Jesus restored him suddenly and he became a great apostle.

 Thirdly, It is not so important what happens to us, but how we react to it: We can learn from our failures and mistakes and make good decisions in the future.
 When David sinned with Bathsheba, she gave birth to a sick baby.
 He prayed, the baby died and he failed.
 Instead of crying and being discouraged, he went into the temple and worshiped the Lord.
 The Lord then gave him another baby, and that baby’s name was Solomon.
-(2 Samuel 12) Therefore, we should stop focusing on our failures or “dead babies” and focus of a glorious, awesome and mighty God.
-When we have a positive reaction when we fail and make mistakes, God can turn our failures into stepping stones to greater successes in the future.
+(2 Samuel 12) When we have a positive reaction when we fail and make mistakes, God can turn our failures into stepping stones to greater successes in the future.
 We can learn from our failures and make wiser decisions in the future.

 Keys to conquer failure:

 We must not hate ourselves when we fail: When we fail it does not mean that we are failures, but we have not yet succeeded!
-The Bible says that God loves us; His thoughts towards us are good… (Jeremiah 29:11) We are valuable and precious in His sight because He has redeemed with the precious blood of Jesus.
+God does not see us as failures, for Bible says that God loves us; His thoughts towards us are always good.
+We are valuable and precious in His sight.
 Therefore we should not hate ourselves when God so loves us!

 Repentance is important: Repentance is more than asking God to forgive us, it is also a decision to do the right thing.
 For example, when David failed to bring the ark into Jerusalem, he studied the word of God, and found out the correct way to do it.
 When he so, his failure was turned into success.
 We often fail because of pride for the Bible says, “Pride goes before destruction and a haughty spirit before a fall.”
-(Proverbs 16.18) There are other sins, that may give the enemy a foothold to block our success.
+(Proverbs 16.18) Therefore, we should ask the Holy Spirit if there is any sin that has caused our failure.
+As we repent, we remove any foothold that the enemy may have to block our success.

 We must not always blame ourselves when we fail: Often it is not always our fault when things go wrong, but the mistakes of others or circumstances that were not under our control.
 For example, the reason why we lost money was not because we failed, but because of the world-wide financial crisis.
+Or, we may have failed because someone else let us down.
 Therefore, we must not allow the enemy to make us feel guilty, when in fact we are not guilty.
-The devil is “the accuser of the brethren” and want to accuse us even if we are not guilty.
+The devil is “the accuser of the brethren” and would like to accuse us even if we are not guilty.

 We must also pay attention to our physical and emotional well being.
 Paul said to the leaders of the Ephesian Church in Acts 16:24, “Take heed therefore unto yourselves, and to all the flock…” Notice, he said, “take heed to yourselves….”
 Just as it is important to take care of God’s church, a church leader must also take care of himself, physically and spiritually.
 We often fail because we are tired, stressed out or we live an un-healthy lifestyle.
 It is important that we take heed to our sleeping habits, our diet and exercise.
 It is easier to be led by the Spirit when we are physically and emotionally healthy!

-Finally: If we have failed in any area of our lives, in ministry, our marriages, our jobs or in our family, God wants to give us a second chance.
-God is a God of hope and a God of restoration!
-He who gave Peter and Jonah a second chance will also give us new opportunities!
+Finally: If we have failed in any area of our lives, in ministry, our marriages, our jobs or in our family, it is not the end of the road.
+God wants to give us a second chance for He is a God of hope and restoration!
+There so many examples in the Bible where God gave them new opportunities and they succeeded.
+If God could do it for them, He will do it for us.
 Therefore, “May the Lord make your way prosperous and may you have good success.”
 (Joshua 1:8) Amen